Moscow extends school holiday over coronavirus

 “When they come home, they easily transmit the virus to adults and elderly family members who get much more sick.”

-Sources told Reuters last week that Moscow hospitals had been instructed to free up hundreds of beds for COVID-19 patients in response to a sharp increase in cases.

-The Kremlin said last week it did not plan to impose severe lockdown restrictions despite a growing number of new cases of COVID-19.
+The upsurge in Moscow has escalated since Russia reopened schools on Sept.
+1. The number of new daily infections has more than doubled compared to late August.

+The rouble nosedived on Tuesday, hitting 93 against the euro and continuing its sharp downward trajectory from the previous two trading sessions.
+The falls were due to concern over the rising rate of infections as well as clashes in Nagorno-Karabakh just beyond Russia’s southern border.

-With more than 1,159,000 cases, Russia has the world’s fourth highest number of infections.
+With 1,167,805 cases, Russia has the world’s fourth highest number of infections.
+On Tuesday, the authorities said that 160 had died from the virus in the last 24 hours, pushing the country’s official death toll to 20,545.

+COVID-19 infections have been rising across Europe in the weeks since the start of the new academic year and some other countries, such as Britain, have also considered extending October school holidays to try to slow the spread.

 Reporting by Maxim Rodionov and Gabrielle Tétrault-Farber; Editing by Katya Golubkova and Philippa Fletcher